hmittal28/behance_clone/README.md

 Responsive grid and likes increasing feature on one click in highlight features of the website.
 Then the project contain a responsive and attractive grid consist of data contents such as img, name, writter, total likes and views.
 As a last part , a footer is created with all the essential option needed.

-# To rum and host this project in local server follow the following steps:
+# To run and host this project in local server follow the following steps:
 1. install react, node and create a folder and open in editor.
 2. After opening folder in editor install all dependencies and node modules.
 3. Install tailwind,css and react-icon.
 Confirm then in .json file.